dieterplex/easy_rust_cht/README.md

 NOW
 ```

-Input: `cargo run lowercase Does this work too?`
+輸入：`cargo run lowercase Does this work too?`：

 ```text
 does